Tensor ideals of abelian type and quantum groups: Duflo involutions in monoidal categories

-We prove existence of a $(D,\delta)$ as in (3).
+Next, we prove existence of a $(D,\delta)$ as in (3).
 Let $\delta_i:\unit\to D_i$ be a collection of generators of the subfunctor of $\cA(\unit,-)$ corresponding to the ideal in (3), via Theorem~\ref{ThmRigBij}.
 Firstly we can observe that the collection can be taken to be finite, since $\co_Y$, for any $Y\in P$, generates the subfunctor.
-Then, by principle \eqref{eq:sumideals} we can conclude that a singleton must suffice.
+Then, by principle \eqref{eq:sumideals} (which shows that the tensor ideal generated by at least one of the morphisms must contain $\id_Y$) we can conclude that a singleton must suffice. .

 Finally, clearly $D$ as in (2) is in the right tensor ideal generated by $Y$.
 The converse follows precisely as in the penultimate paragraph of the proof of Theorem~\ref{ThmP3}. \end{proof}

 \begin{remark} With the approach in \cite[Proposition~17]{MM} one can show that also ${}^\ast D$ is in $P$, but interestingly in general $D^\ast\not\in P$. \end{remark}